KostyaSha/ios-deploy/README.md

 	  -s, --envs <envs>            environment variables, space separated key-value pairs, to pass to the app when launching it -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout
-	  -n, --nostart                do not start the app when debugging -N, --nolldb                 start debugserver only. do not run lldb.
-Can not be used with args or envs options -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -L, --justlaunch             just launch the app and exit lldb -v, --verbose                enable verbose output
+	  -v, --verbose                enable verbose output
-	  -m, --noinstall              directly start debugging without app install (-d not required) -A, --app_deltas             incremental install. must specify a directory to store app deltas to determine what needs to be installed
+	  -A, --app_deltas             incremental install. must specify a directory to store app deltas to determine what needs to be installed
 	  -p, --port <number>          port used for device, default: dynamic -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared)